 Today, I have one really big concern in real estate: the rising cost of construction.
 As a developer of single- and multifamily residential properties throughout the Southeast, the cost of creating new housing options is of primary concern.
 In fact, although I am still actively acquiring new land for these types of projects, all of which are, by their very design, intended to be higher-end properties available at affordable prices ranging at present from $199,000 to $299,000, I’m finding the search process is getting tougher all the time.

 Today’s developers had better plan to beat the bushes and constantly, dedicatedly network with everyone in the real estate space from their own competitors to realtors and single-family investors if they want to land the kind of pricing necessary to acquire land and then develop it for affordable housing on a budget that makes sense.
 For example, in order to deliver the type of quality housing today’s first-time homebuyers want (and remember, these buyers are often older than first-time buyers have been traditionally), I need to acquire the land for development for no more than $2,000,000 an acre, and that is on the high end.
 The cost of the entire project after that initial acquisition of acreage will likely be at least $10,000,000, so the margins are definitely getting thin.
 You can only make it work if you are buying the right land and the right materials at the right time, then working with the right contractors for the job.
+You also need to minimize risk and understand where your money is going.
+Keeping track of things can also be tough.
+Using track progress over time software can help in this regard, increasing visibility into the project and effectively minimizing risk throughout construction.

 New Construction is Still the Only Answer